soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 ### Self Hosted Integration Runtime

 The same service can be hosted by customers on thier own compute.
 Users can create the integration runtime service on stand alone compute, or reuse exsiting capacity.
-We used dedicated 2 node cluster to run the copy activity.
-We used this [Quickstart](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vms-with-selfhost-integration-runtime) to create all required resources for the Self-Hosted IR.
+We used a dedicated 2 nodes cluster to run the copy activity.
+We used this [Quickstart](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vms-with-selfhost-integration-runtime) to create all required resources for the SHIR.

 ## Experiment results